Your Guide to Dressing for Graduation

 - Take your school and location into account.
 The dress code for a high school graduation ceremony might differ from a university’s hooding ceremony, where graduates receive a master’s degree or doctorate.
 In general, the higher the degree, the more formal the attire.
-If you’re choosing an outfit for a high school graduation, stick to business attire or dressy casual.
-For a college graduation or hooding ceremony, go with business attire or a semi-formal look.
+If you’re choosing an outfit for high school graduation, stick to business attire or dressy casual.
+For college graduation or hooding ceremony, go with business attire or a semi-formal look.

 - Keep comfort in mind.
 You’ll want to consider factors like the weather, the location of the graduation ceremony, and how long the ceremony will be.
 If it’s a summer graduation in a warm climate, find a suit in lightweight, breathable fabric.
 If you’re in a hot climate or the ceremony takes place outdoors, you may want to leave out the jacket and stick with nice trousers and a sharp shirt and tie.

 - …But remember this is a special, formal event.
 You might be tempted to stick with jeans and a button-down shirt, and call it a day.
 However, remember that a graduation ceremony means you’re celebrating the hard work of you and your peers.
 And you’re probably celebrating it with family (and they’ll most likely insist on taking a lot of pictures.)

 - Look at your gown’s colors.
 For most of the ceremony, you’ll be wearing a cap and gown.
 Try to choose colors and patterns that stand out from that color so that you stand out, too!
 For example, a black suit under a black gown or a navy suit under a navy gown will fade into the background.
 Pick a lighter suit for a dark gown and a darker suit for a light gown, or make sure that your shirt or tie stand out.